mrago256/wayne-state-daily-screener/readme.md

 [Firefox](https://github.com/mozilla/geckodriver/releases)

-Make sure the file driver file is in the same directory as AutoScreener.py.
+Make sure the driver file is in the same directory as AutoScreener.py.

 ### Install FuzzyWuzzy using: